Troubleshooting

 Issue: Your local Node.js version is incompatible with the project dependencies.

-Solution: Use Node.js 18 or later.
+Solution: Use Node.js 12.20 or later (any current LTS release works).
 If you do not want to install Node.js locally, run everything through Docker with docker compose up.